 Yes!
-We’re proud to be one of the first online SEL platforms to join the list of CASEL Program Guide for Effective Social Emotional Learning Programs.
+We’re proud to be one of the first online platforms recognized by CASEL.

 Yes!
 We’re proud to say that we are evidence-based.
 We took part in the first study of its kind, a randomized study with a control group demonstrated significant improvements across measured outcomes.
 The bottom line?
 Students that used BASE felt less lonely, more engaged in school, and demonstrated more resilience.